 Get ready to answer all these questions as we study William Shakespeare’s Medieval England and Charles Dicken’s Victorian England.

-In the first semester, we will explore the life of William Shakespeare and deep dive into the culture (and drama) of the Late Middle Ages where Queen Elizabeth I was in charge and change is afoot in science, religion, philosophy, geography, literature, art & music.
+In the first semester of Dinner with Shakespeare and Dickens, we will explore the life of William Shakespeare and deep dive into the culture (and drama) of the Late Middle Ages where Queen Elizabeth I was in charge and change is afoot in science, religion, philosophy, geography, literature, art & music.

-In the second semester, we will look at Charles Dicken’s Victorian England.
+In the second semester of Dinner with Shakespeare and Dickens, we will look at Charles Dicken’s Victorian England.
 We will again get acquainted with the culture, innovations, and challenges of living in Victorian England in the 1800s.

 We will spend time each semester learning about other famous dead folks from the 1500s and 1600s and the 1800s that were alive at the same time as Shakespeare and Dickens.
 A portion of the class will be dedicated to learning about the food, customs, and challenges of planning a dinner party to appeal to all the guests on your extensive guest list.